assist-project/dtls-fuzzer/README.md

     > java -jar target/dtls-fuzzer.jar @args/sut_name/arg_file -timeout new_response_timeout -runWait new_start_timeout

+To avoid issues to do with timing, we suggest running experiments on a sufficiently powerful machine.
+The main cause of non-determinism is the SUT taking too long to start or to generate a response.
+This likelyhood is minimized if more computing power is provided.

 ### Concurrent experiments and port collisions
 It is possible to run multiple experiments at a time provided that servers are configured to listen to different ports.
 A simple way is via the 'disown' utility, for example:

     > java -jar target/dtls-fuzzer.jar @args/ctinydtls/learn_ctinydtls_psk_rwalk > /dev/null 2>&1 & disown

-However, running more than a few (>2) instances increases the chance of learning failure due to accidental port collision.
+However, running more than a few (>2) places additional burden on the machine, and increases the chance of learning failure due to accidental port collision.
 In most configurations, servers are configured to listen to some hard-coded port over localhost, the configurations provided using distinct hard-coded ports.
 For JSSE and Scandium configurations, the setup is different.
 On every test, the SUT launches a server listening to a dynamically chosen port and communicates the port over TCP sockets to **dtls-fuzzer**.